-What is your work-from-home forecast for after Covid-19?
+What is your forecast for work-from-home in 2024 and beyond?

 Increased demand for work-from-home from employees

 The demand for flexibility in where and how people work has been building for decades.
 Before the crisis, surveys repeated showed 80% of employees want to work from home at least some of the time.
 Over a third would take a pay cut in exchange for the option.
-While the experience of working at home during the crisis may not have been ideal as whole families sheltered in place, it will give people a taste of what could be.
-The genie is out of the bottle and it’s not likey to go back in.
+While the experience of working at home during the crisis may not have been ideal as whole families sheltered in place, it will gave people a taste of what could be.
+Study after study now shows between 85-90% of those with remote work compatible jobs want to work from home at least some of the time.
+The genie is out of the bottle and it’s not going back in.